Enjoy the Double-Strung Harp instruction book

 Enjoy the Double-Strung Harp is available as a PDF and a spiral-bound book.

-Enjoy taking advantage of the double-strung’s signature strengths—overlapping accompaniment, effortless ornaments, faster repeated notes, and fewer lever flips—by learning the technique, appreciating how the technique works in a real arrangement, and perfecting that technique via exercises or etudes.
+Enjoy taking advantage of the double-strung’s signature strengths—overlapping accompaniment, effortless ornaments, faster repeated notes, and fewer mid-song lever changes—by learning the technique, appreciating how the technique works in a real arrangement, and perfecting that technique via exercises or etudes.

 Because there will never be as much sheet music published specifically for the double-strung as there is for the regular, single-course harps, you will also learn how to apply double-strung techniques to single-course repertoire and lead sheets, as well as single-course method books and technique exercises.
 This means the book grows with you, offering immediate entry points for beginners and deep exploration for experienced harpists.